Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Computationally Tractable Framework

 \section{Computationally Tractable Framework}

-\ifarxiv In this section, we develop a tractable methodology to reformulate the proposed chance-constrained optimization problem \eqref{opt_multiagent}, which is in general difficult to solve.
-Using data driven approach, the randomization (scenario-based) technique, one can simply extract at random some instances of the uncertainty (scenarios), where the scenarios are independent and identically distributed (i.i.d.), and 2) find the optimal solution of problem with only the constraints associated with the extracted scenarios.
-An important requirement of such a technique is to have a convex problem w.r.t the decision variables, which is not the case in our problem formulation \eqref{opt_multiagent}.
+In this section, we provide a framework to approximately solve the chance-constrained optimization problem \eqref{opt_multiagent}, which is in general difficult to solve.
+To this end, we employ a data-driven approach to approximate the chance constraints using some available samples of uncertainties.
+We first extract at random some instances of the uncertainties (scenarios), where the scenarios are independent and identically distributed (i.i.d.) and, then, find the optimal solution of the problem with only the constraints associated with the extracted scenarios.

-To tackle such a mixed-integer chance-constrained problem, one can use a worst-case mixed-integer reformulation technique as it was initially introduced in \cite{mohajerin_Esfahani2015-tg}.
-Due to the large-scale network problem \eqref{opt_multiagent}, such a reformulation leads to enormous cost of computation time and it is indeed an intractable approach.
-Following the so-called robust randomized technique, the reformulation is done in a way to provide a feasible solution for all scenarios of the uncertainty realizations in a probabilistic sense.
-The idea of this approach is straightforward.
-An auxiliary chance-constrained optimization problem is first formulated to determine a probabilistic bounded set of uncertainty realizations.
+An important requirement of such a technique is to have a convex problem w.r.t the decision variables, which is not the case in our formulation \eqref{opt_multiagent}.
+To tackle such a mixed-integer chance-constrained problem, one can use a worst-case mixed-integer reformulation technique as it was initially introduced in \cite{esfahani2015performance}.
+Due to the large-scale network problem \eqref{opt_multiagent}, such a reformulation leads to enormous cost of computation and it is indeed an intractable approach.
+Following the so-called robust randomized technique \cite{margellos2014road}, the reformulation is done in a way to provide a feasible solution for all scenarios of the uncertainty realizations in a probabilistic sense.

+The idea of robust randomized approach is the following.
+An auxiliary chance-constrained optimization problem is first formulated to determine a probabilistic bounded set of random variables.
 This yields a bounded set of uncertainty that is a subset of the uncertainty space and contains a portion of the probability mass of the uncertainty with high confidence level.
-Then a robust version of the initial problem subject to the uncertainty confined in the obtained set is solved.
-We here extend this framework such that to be able to handle a problem with multiple chance constraints based on the idea of robust randomized approach.
+Then, a robust version of the initial problem subject to the uncertainty confined in the obtained set is solved.
+We here extend this framework in order to be able to handle a problem with multiple chance constraints based on the idea of the robust randomized approach\cite{margellos2014road}.